 Our results have two important implications for damages claims in practice.
 First, the complementary input suppliers can incur significant harm as a consequence of the passing-back effect.
 Hence, there is a case for them to be able to sue for compensation as well as direct and indirect purchasers.
 Our model predicts that this case is strongest when the complementary input suppliers have market power.
 Second, deriving the true harm inflicted on direct and/or indirect buyers is also likely to involve estimating the size of any passing-back effect in many cases.
-This will involve developing an understanding of competition in the complementary input sector, even when the complementary input suppliers are not part of the trial.
-Our analysis suggests that estimating the passing-back effects will be most important when the complementary input sector is concentrated or when the complementary input suppliers have substantial bargaining power.
+This will involve developing an understanding of competition in the complementary input suppliers suggests that estimating the passing-back effects will be most important when the complementary input sector is concentrated or when the complementary input suppliers have substantial bargaining power.